Hanoi Street Circuit

-Turns 1 and 2 are based on the opening corners at Germany's Nurburgring, with the aim of producing a clear overtaking opportunity.
-Turns 12 through to 15, meanwhile, have been inspired by a section of the famous Monaco street circuit, from Turn 1 and the run up the hill to Massenet.
+As is often the case with Tilke's tracks, inspiration was taken from a number of famous circuits around the world.
+Turns 1 and 2 were based on the opening corners at Germany's Nurburgring, with the aim of producing a clear overtaking opportunity.
+Turns 12 through to 15, meanwhile, were inspired by a section of the famous Monaco street circuit, from Turn 1 and the run up the hill to Massenet.

 The Turn 16-19 sequence that follows features fast changes of direction reminiscent of the sweeping iconic Esses at Suzuka, while the final three corners take inspiration from Malaysia's Sepang – the fast left-right followed by a tightening radius entry.

-That tricky and challenging final sequence, which completes the lap, offers the potential for mistakes and opens the door for a chasing driver to pick up a slipstream and launch an attack into the first turn.
+That tricky and challenging final sequence offers the potential for mistakes and opens the door for a chasing driver to pick up a slipstream and launch an attack into the first turn.

-In December 2020, organisers revealed an updated layout for the track to take account of updated advice on safety.
-The final section of the lap has been reconfigured, with a 23rd corner added and the track widened by around 15m.
+In December 2020, organisers revealed a revised layout for the track to take account of updated advice on safety.
+The final section was reconfigured, with a 23rd corner added and the track widened by around 15m.
 Where before the final two corners were a quick left followed by a much tighter left, the track now winds further to the right before a tight left followed by another more open left.
-The pit entry design is also amended as a result.
+The pit entry design was also amended as a result.